Birnam Wood (novel): Reception

 Writing in The New York Times, Dwight Garner praised Catton's dialogue, saying of her characters "They talk the way real people talk, but they’re freer, ruder, funnier."
-Alex Preston in The Observer said the conclusion caused him to reevaluate the events in rest of the novel, saying it "propels it from a merely very good book into a truly great one."
+Alex Preston in The Observer said the conclusion caused him to reevaluate the events in the rest of the novel, saying it "propels it from a merely very good book into a truly great one."

 Writing for NPR, John Powers contrasts the novel with Catton's previous, The Luminaries, describing it as "shapelier and more conventional."
 While not explicitly Victorian in style as The Luminaries is, Powers finds similarities with the writing of Jane Austen and George Eliot in Birnam Wood.

 In a starred review, Kirkus Reviews said the novel is "A story that’s suspended on a tightrope just above nihilism, and readers will hold their breath until the last page to see whether Catton will fall.
 This blistering look at the horrors of late capitalism manages to also be a wildly fun read."
 Publishers Weekly also gave the novel a starred review, noting "Catton injects granular details into her depiction of mining’s impact on the land and those who tend to it, and she pulls a taut, suspenseful story from the tangle of vivid characters.
 Thanks to a convincing backdrop of ecological peril, Catton’s human drama is made even more acute."

 Birnam Wood was the best selling book published in New Zealand in 2023.